-- Information and referrals: This is the first step for each of our clients, where we perform thorough client needs assessment.
+- Information and referrals: This is the first step for each of our clients, where we perform a thorough client needs assessment.
 Based on the client’s specific needs, we provide the necessary information, orientation, and referral or recommendation to other service programs in our organization or other local partnering organizations.

 - Social support system: In this program, we attempt to connect clients with similar needs through a social support system.
 The program uses the group’s native cultures and language with a firm confidentially policy we impose to protect our clients’ privacy.
 As we know, most refugees and immigrants go through a traumatic journey before entering the USA due to war, abuse, illiteracy, and cultural differences.
 The support system is crucial for most of our clients to overcome several of their challenges or obstacles and understand how to safely navigate their new environment and become self-sufficient.
 If need, clients will also be referred to counseling and social work services as needed.
 We form a social support system as needs arise in various age category seniors, women, parental, professional, and youth.

 - Public Health education programs: Health education is any combination of learning experiences designed to help individuals and communities improve their health by increasing their knowledge or influencing their attitudes.
 Some of the specific regular educational programs include fitness classes, nutrition education, and chronic illness education.

 - Family and parenting programs: Connecting parents of young children with resources for educational aids, affordable health coverage information, and family support system